 Generally rafters are normally spaced at 400mm centres, to ensure an adequate and secure fixing for the thatch.
 It is not recommended to exceed this distance.
 Additionally, most of the fire barrier systems on the market are designed to accommodate this space, for example:

-- If the spaced is increased consideration should be given to noggins being installed to support the joins in either the fireboard of firewall membrane.
+- If the space is increased, consideration should be given to noggins being installed to support the joins in either the fireboard of firewall membrane.

 - Thatchbatts® are manufactured to compression fit between timbers set at 400mm centres.